Edinburgh town walls

 There have been several town walls around Edinburgh, Scotland, since the 12th century.
 Some form of wall probably existed from the foundation of the royal burgh in around 1125, though the first building is recorded in the mid-15th century, when the King's Wall was constructed.
 In the 16th century the more extensive Flodden Wall was erected, following the Scots' defeat at the Battle of Flodden in 1513.
 This was extended by the Telfer Wall in the early 17th century.
-The walls had a number of gates, known as ports, the most important being the Netherbow Port, which stood halfway down the Royal Mile.
+The walls had a number of gates, known as ports, the most important being the Netherbow Port, which stood halfway down what is now the Royal Mile.
 This gave access from the Canongate which was, at that time, a separate burgh.

 The walls never proved very successful as defensive structures, and were easily breached on more than one occasion.
 They served more as a means of controlling trade and taxing goods, and as a deterrent to smugglers.
 By the mid 18th century, the walls had outlived both their defensive and trade purposes, and demolition of sections of the wall began.
 The Netherbow Port was pulled down in 1764, and demolition continued into the 19th century.
 Today, a number of sections of the three successive walls survive, although none of the ports remain.

 Background

 Edinburgh was formally established as a royal burgh by King David I of Scotland around 1125.
-This gave the town the privilege of holding a market, and the ability to raise money by taxing goods coming into the burgh for sale.
+This gave the town the privilege of holding a market, and the power to raise money by taxing goods coming into the burgh for sale.
 It is probable, therefore, that some form of boundary was constructed around this time, although it may have been a timber palisade or ditch, rather than a stone wall.

 To the north of Edinburgh lay the Nor Loch, formed in the early 15th century in the depression where Princes Street Gardens are now laid out.
-This defence was not natural but man-made formed by creating a dam and sluice at the foot of Halkerston's Wynd to the east.
+This defence was not natural, but was formed by creating a dam and sluice at the foot of Halkerston's Wynd to the east.
 It was further augmented by the steep slope up to the northern edge of the Old Town.
 Edinburgh Castle, on its rocky outcrop, defended the western approach.
 Walls were therefore needed primarily on the south and east sides of the burgh.

 Early records mention a west gate in 1180, a south gate in 1214, and the Netherbow Port in 1369.
 In 1362 the Wellhouse Tower was built beneath the north wall of the castle, protecting the castle's water supply, and defending the approach along the south shore of the Nor Loch.